 Key to digital media is the notion of technological convergence.
 The ongoing digitalization of traditional media allows them to circulate freely and be read/accessed/played by many digital media platforms without the need for conversion (Siapera, 2012).
 This multi-platform compatibility is relatively new.
 In the past, each type of media had a corresponding platform.
 For example, you couldn't play records in an eight-track cassette tape player or a VHS tape in a DVD player.
 In the past, the human eye was the encoding and decoding device needed to engage with analog forms of print media.
-In the present you can read this textbook in print, on a computer, or on an e-reader, tablet, smartphone, or other handheld device.
+In the present you can read this textbook in print, on a computer, or on an e-reader, tablet, smartphone, or other handheld device; you can also listen to an audio book or have a device read an e-book to you.
 Another characteristic of new media is the blurring of lines between producers and consumers, as individual users now have a more personal relationship with their media.